 Location to the a result resource, or the process itself is the completed resource.

 DELETE operation.
-The activity resources in the process are also deleted.
+When the process instance is deleted, he activity resources in the process are also deleted.

 Process shares the